 In contrast, they noted that for those with rheumatoid arthritis or fibromyalgia, high atmospheric pressure actually worsened pain symptoms.

-The simplest solution, particularly if you live in very cold and humid climate, is to minimize your exposure to the outdoors–as much as possible.
+The simplest solution, particularly if you live in a very cold and humid climate, is to minimize your exposure to the outdoors–as much as possible.
 At the very least, be cognizant of how your exposure to the cold affects your joint pain.
 Secondly, if possible, this association between cold weather and joint pain gives you one more excuse to head south and take a warm vacation particularly to a warm and dry climate like Arizona.

 - McAlindon T, Formica M, Schmid CH, Fletcher J. Changes in barometric pressure and ambient temperature influence osteoarthritis pain.
 Am J Med.
 2007 May;120(5):429-34.Laborde JM,